 - Regularly Update and Patch Your Salesforce Instance –To fix security flaws and improve platform stability, Salesforce frequently issues updates and fixes.
 Maintain current with new releases and quickly deploy routine upgrades.
 Utilize Salesforce’s Security Health Check feature as well to evaluate the security settings of your company and pinpoint any areas that need improvement.

 - Enable IP Restrictions and Network Security Measures – Consider putting in place IP limits to restrict access to your Salesforce instance to just authorized networks or IP addresses.
 This stops unauthorized access attempts coming from unidentified sources.
-Add an additional layer of defense against external attacks by putting in place networks security measures like firewalls and intrusion detection systems.
+Add an additional layer of defense against external attacks by putting in place network security measures like firewalls and intrusion detection systems.

 - Proper server configuration– One of the reasons for the Salesforce data leak was a misconfiguration of the server, which allowed unauthorized users to access sensitive data that was publicly available.
 Organizations should avoid using default server settings and follow proper security protocols to prevent future data leaks.